 9. Ski on Mt Ruapehu

 During the winter months, Mt Ruapehu is open for business!
 Take one of the mountain shuttles from Turangi to New Zealand’s largest ski field, Whakapapa.
-Not only is does the ski field have the longest running season in the country, it also give you the opportunity to tick “skiing down an active volcano” off the bucket list!
+Not only is does the ski field have the longest-running season in the country, but it also gives you the opportunity to tick “skiing down an active volcano” off the bucket list!
 Book your lift pass here and find out more about the New Zealand ski season here.

 Location: 54km from Turangi.
 Take State Highway 47 for 37km then turn toward Whakapapa Village on State Highway 48.